stem cell treatment diabetes

 dm3

-Type 2 diabetes: results from insulin resistance, a condition wherein cells are not able to use insulin appropriately, sometimes coupled with a complete insulin deficiency requiring insulin pumps. – Type 2 is often an acquired disease and if caught early is a very treatable condition at the regeneration center.
-Long-term risks of having diabetes include acute transverse myelitis, retinopathy (loss of vision), diabetic nephropathy which leads to kidney failure, peripheral neuropathy ( foot ulcers that lead to amputations or Charcot joints ), and autonomic neuropathy that causes genitourinary, gastrointestinal, cardiovascular symptoms with sexual dysfunction.
-Patients diagnosed with diabetes also report increased occurrences of peripheral arterial disease (PAD), atherosclerotic cardiovascular disease and cerebrovascular disease.
+Type 2 diabetes results from insulin resistance, a condition wherein cells cannot use insulin appropriately, sometimes coupled with a complete insulin deficiency requiring insulin pumps. – Type 2 is often an acquired disease and, if caught early, is a very treatable condition at the Regeneration Center.
+Long-term risks of having diabetes include acute transverse myelitis, retinopathy (loss of vision), diabetic nephropathy, which leads to kidney failure, peripheral neuropathy ( foot ulcers that lead to amputations or Charcot’s joints ), and autonomic neuropathy that causes genitourinary, gastrointestinal, cardiovascular symptoms with sexual dysfunction.
+Patients diagnosed with diabetes also report increased occurrences of peripheral arterial disease (PAD), atherosclerotic cardiovascular disease, and cerebrovascular disease.
 Other complications include hypertension and severe abnormalities of lipoprotein metabolism.
-Many patients can also impair beta cell insulin secretion because of pharmaceutical medications they are taking.
-These medications do not directly cause diabetes, but they may lead individuals to become insulin resistant.
+Many patients can also impair beta cell insulin secretion because of their pharmaceutical medications.
+These medications do not directly cause diabetes, but they may lead individuals to become insulin-resistant.
 Learn more about foods that fight inflammation

 • FPG, fasting plasma glucose